How FediHost Media Storage Works

 In this situation they will often find themselves with spare storage on one instance, and no storage left over on another.

 These situations leave you paying for unused resources.
-FediHost has worked to solve this problem by letting users pay for storage that works across your instances.
+FediHost has engineered a solution to this problem by letting users pay for storage that works across your instances.